Living-with-machines/DeezyMatch/candidate_finder/README.md

 11            leonards beach pond                       {'leonards beach pond': 0.0}                        {'leonards beach pond': 11}                 11                12
 ```

----

-* I get `ModuleNotFoundError: No module named '_swigfaiss'` error when running `candidateFinder.py`.

-- One way to solve this issue is by:
+If you get `ModuleNotFoundError: No module named '_swigfaiss'` error when running `candidateFinder.py`, one way to solve this issue is by:

 ```bash
 pip install faiss-cpu --no-cache